 must clearly show "M.A. awarded" and provide

-Only grades of "B" or better will be accepted.
-If the request is
+All grades must be "B" or better.
+If a request is

 General Program Requirements:

 the Master's: 12